Skip to main contentSkip to navigation

 Component-Level Board Repair

-Replace shorted PMICs, failed voltage regulators, or damaged capacitors using JBC microsoldering stations under microscope.
+Replace shorted PMICs, failed voltage regulators, or damaged capacitors using Hakko microsoldering stations under microscope.
 Common after power surges or liquid exposure.

 NAND Chip-Off Reading